MisterVitaliy/dotfiles/README.md

 cd dotfiles
 make dotfiles
 ```
-Sctipt instead of moving all files to home directory create symlinks.
+Sctipt instead of moving all files to the home directory create symlinks.
-**CAUTION: installation of this dotfiles will remove your configs without ability to restore it!**
+**CAUTION: installation of this dotfiles will remove your configs without the ability to restore it!**

 Additionally you need to write `:PlugInstall` inside **vim** to install all shiny plugins
 ![Configured vim](/../screenshots/screenshots/vim.png "Configured VIM in action")